KormexGit/GM-Animate/README.md

 GM Animate is made to be beginner friendly, and uses a GameMaker-like function structure that makes it immediately familiar.

 LTS compatible!
 Works on any GM version 2022.0 or newer.
+Note: Once LTS 2026 comes out, support for LTS 2022 will drop.

 ## Features:
 - Doesn't interfere with GM's built in animation, so you can use both at once if desired